James01010101/RustCraft/README.md

 then i just check theough the blocks and check the first one i hit that is not air

 can also use queus for lighting

+**GitHub**
+Once a pull request has gone through to delete the branch locally git branch -d "branchname" // this will delete the local version of the branch (if it has been merged) git fetch --prune // this will delete the remote connection to this branch